 In November 2021, the Board authorized the sale and issuance of Series B Preferred Stock.
-In November 2021, the Company issued 17,521,047 shares of Series B Preferred Stock, with a par value of \$0.001 and a purchase price of \$5.70742 per share, and an additional 46,058 shares of Series B Preferred Stock to settle the Company's Anti-dilution Right in connection with the Lilly Agreement.
+In November 2021, the Company issued 17,521,047 shares of Series B Preferred Stock, with a par value of \$0.001 and a purchase price of \$5.70742 per share, and an additional 46,058 shares of Series B Preferred Stock to settle the Company's obligation to issue capital stock in a subsequent financing to Lilly in order to maintain a specified, single-digit ownership percentage of the Company upon specified conditions in connection with the Lilly Agreement.
 The Company incurred issuance costs of \$0.2 million in connection with this transaction.